Ixonal/UsingJs/README.md

 Dependencies may be described using either a string (as above) or an object of the following form:

     {
-      src: "Test",                  //source string as above                        (string, required)
+      src: "Test",                  //source string as above                       (required, string)
-      type: "js or css",            //the type of file ("js" by default)           (string, optional)
+      type: "js or css",            //the type of file ("js" by default)           (optional, string)
-      noExtension: true || false,   //whether or not to add an extension           (boolean, optional)
+      noExtension: true || false,   //whether or not to add an extension           (optional, boolean)
-      conditionally: condition,     //whether or not to register this dependency   (boolean, optional)
+      conditionally: condition,     //whether or not to register this dependency   (optional, boolean)
-      dependsOn: "Something"        //A file on which this dependency is dependent (string, dependency, or array of either, optional)
+      dependsOn: "Something"        //A file on which this dependency is dependent (optional, string, dependency, or array of either)
-      backup: "alternate/location", //backup source location                       (string, optional)
+      backup: "alternate/location", //backup source location                       (optional, string)
-      name: "importName",           //name of the import                           (string, optional)
+      name: "importName",           //name of the import                           (optional, string)
-      exports: "someObj",           //name of the global property considered to be (string, optional)
+      exports: "someObj",           //name of the global property considered to be (optional, string)
                                     //exported from the referenced module
     }